-1 1, 2019, and be available to make oral reports to each if requested

-- 2 to do so.
-The initial report shall include an analysis of the sources - 3 of information that resulted in each disciplinary action imposed - 4 since January 1, 2016.
-The monitor may also provide additional - 5 information to either the Supreme Court, the State Bar, or the 6 Legislature at his or her discretion or at the request of the Supreme - 7 Court, the State Bar, or the Legislature.
-The program enforcement - 8 monitor shall make his or her reports available to the public or - 9 the media.
-The monitor shall make every effort to provide the State - 10 Bar with an opportunity to reply to any facts, findings, issues, or - 11 conclusions in his or her reports with which the State Bar may 12 disagree.
-13 (d) The enforcement program monitor shall issue a final report - (d) The enforcement program monitor shall issue a final report prior to March 31, 2020. - (e) This section shall become inoperative on March 31, 2020, and as of January 1, 2020, shall be repealed.
+- (3) The monitor shall exercise no authority over the State Bar's discipline operations or staff, however, the State Bar and its staff shall cooperate with the program enforcement monitor, and the Bar shall provide data, information, and case files as requested by the enforcement program monitor to perform all of his or her duties.
+The enforcement program monitor shall have the same access to documents as the Chief Justice of the California Supreme Court. - (c) The enforcement program monitor shall submit an initial written report of his or her findings and conclusions to the State Bar, the Supreme Court, and the Legislature no later than October 1, 2019, and be available to make oral reports to each if requested to do so.
+The initial report shall include an analysis of the sources of information that resulted in each disciplinary action imposed since January 1, 2016.
+The monitor may also provide additional information to either the Supreme Court, the State Bar, or the Legislature at his or her discretion or at the request of the Supreme Court, the State Bar, or the Legislature.
+The program enforcement monitor shall make his or her reports available to the public or the media.
+The monitor shall make every effort to provide the State Bar with an opportunity to reply to any facts, findings, issues, or conclusions in his or her reports with which the State Bar may disagree. - (d) The enforcement program monitor shall issue a final report prior to March 31, 2020. - (e) This section shall become inoperative on March 31, 2020, and as of January 1, 2020, 2021, shall be repealed.